Have you recently moved to China to live or work? Then you’re probably going to need health insurance.

 Let’s take a closer look at the insurance choice you have as an expat in China.

 Like in many other countries, as an Expat you can buy offshore insurance instead of local health insurance plan.
 There are pros and cons for both and depend on your situation.

 The main reason to buy offshore insurance is usually price, which can be cheaper if you compare benefits with local insurance.

 Another reason is that it’s easier to keep your insurance in case you move to another country.
 Even though there are some medical insurance plans in China that can be transferred to other countries, transferring to an offshore plan is always more complicated.

 Even though there are some medical insurance plans in China that can be transferred to other countries, it’s still complicated.

 As of now, you have limited options for health insurance.
-Many insurance companies are not accepting new applications until the Coronavirus situation is better.
+Many insurance companies are not accepting new applications until the COVID-19 situation is better.

 Cigna Global is a good option.
 They are still accepting new applicants.
 Their global health plans are also good for expats in China.

 Here’s a list of the most common offshore insurance companies in China: